dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      of the others may be implemented.

      ``split(seq :: <sequence>, separator :: <function>, ...)``
-        This is the most basic method, since others can be implemented in terms of it.
-The 'separator' function must accept three
+       This is in some sense the most basic method, since others can be implemented in terms of it.
+The 'separator' function must accept three arguments:

-        arguments: (1) the sequence in which to search for a separator, (2) the start index in that sequence at which to begin searching, and (3) the index at which to stop searching.
+       1. the sequence in which to search for a separator,
+       2. the start index in that sequence at which to begin searching, and
+       3. the index at which to stop searching (exclusive).

+       The 'separator' function must return #f to indicate that no separator was found, or two values:

+       1. the start index of the separator in the sequence and
+       2. the index of the first element after the end of the separator.

+       It is an error for the returned start and end indices to be equal since this is equivalent to splitting on an empty separator, which is undefined.
+It is undefined what happens if the return values are outside the [start, end) range passed to the separator function.

-        The function must return #f to indicate that no separator was found, or two values: the start and end indices of the separator in the given sequence.
-The initial start and end indices passed to the 'separator' function are the same as the 'start' and 'end' arguments passed to 'split'.
+       The initial start and end indices passed to the separator function are the same as the 'start' and 'end' arguments passed to this method.
 The 'separator' function should stay within the given bounds whenever possible.
        (In particular it may not always be possible when the separator is a regex.)

      ``split(seq :: <sequence>, separator :: <object>, #key test = \==, ...)``
         Splits 'seq' around occurrences of 'separator' using 'test' to check